 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
 These matters were covered in the context of our audit of the consolidated financial statements, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+We have determined that the matters described below are the key audit matters that should be communicated in our report.

-Provision for accounts receivable

-See Notes (2.14, 3 and 9) of the consolidated financial statements.
+Provision for accounts receivable.
+See Notes (2.14, 3 and 8) of the consolidated financial statements.